 There is no income tax expense or benefit associated with each component of comprehensive income.
-As of December 31, 2011, the accumulated balance for each component of comprehensive income are as follows:
+As of December 31, 2012, the accumulated balance for each component of comprehensive income are as follows:

-2011 2010 Translation adjustment \$(29,919) \$ (29,230) Unrealized loss on defined benefit plan, net of tax \$ (5,843) \$(15,850)
+2012 2011 Translation adjustment \$ (22,663) \$ (29,919) Unrealized loss on defined benefit plan \$ (11,254) \$ (5,843)

-Reclassifications - Certain amounts from prior periods have been reclassified to conform to the current years' presentation.
+Reclassifications - Certain amounts from prior periods have been reclassified to conform to the current years' presentation such as certain statement of income line items.